gdex19/d100-400-project/README.md

 pre-commit run --all-files
 ```
 ## Installing the package
-To get the data and run the analyses, first install the project's package:
+Before downloading the data and running the analyses, you must first install the project's package:

 ```bash
 pip install -e .